 7. Ninety-six percent of our patients achieve 20/20 vision

 Depending on your prescription and where you go, your chances of achieving 20/20 vision — the common standard of visual acuity — will vary.
 At the top clinics, a typical patient will achieve 20/20 or 20/16.
 And even those with high prescriptions or conditions like dry eye can reach such outcomes.

 Yes, placing little pieces of plastic on your eyeballs is more dangerous than receiving a cutting-edge treatment.
 The reality is sight-threatening infections occur in as many as 1 in every 500 for extended wear contact lenses and 1 in 2,500 for soft contact lenses.
-In Laser Eye Surgery, visual complications are rare and may arise in around 1 in every 10,000 patients.
+In Laser Eye Surgery, infections are rare and may arise in around 1 in every 10,000 patients.
 In addition, an infection is more likely to be diagnosed early after Laser Eye Surgery due to the close follow-up.

 Chances are if you can think up a situation, it’s already happened hundreds of times.
 And thanks to eye-tracking technology, it was no doubt brushed over without so much as a murmur from the surgeon.
 Laser Eye Surgery isn’t named the safest surgery in the world for nothing.

-Find out more about the facts or book a consultation at London Vision Clinic by contacting one of our friendly clinic coordinators today.
+Find out more about the facts or book a consultation at London Vision Clinic by contacting one of our Patient Care Coordinators today.